HaoTse/boolean-search/README.md

 ## Data Process
 - Use `jieba`.
 - Find out number, decimal and percent, and ignore them.
-- Handle Englist and Chinese separately, and find out bigram and trigram in Chinese.
+- Handle Englist and Chinese separately, and beacuse of the requirements, we only find out bigram and trigram in Chinese.

 ```
 words = cut list from source sentences using jieba